joshbegley/nyt-latest/README.md

 `In search of a ‘Golden Path’ through the age of A.I.`\
 https://nytimes.com/2025/01/31/opinion/andreessen-bannon.html

-**Top Justice Department Officials Meet Lawyers in Adams Case**\
+**Top Justice Department Officials Meet Prosecutors in Adams Case**\
-`Senior officials in Washington were meeting with prosecutors and defense lawyers representing Mayor Eric Adams to discuss dropping the corruption case against him.`\
+`Senior officials in Washington were meeting with Manhattan prosecutors and defense lawyers representing Mayor Eric Adams to discuss dropping the corruption case against him.`\
 https://nytimes.com/2025/01/31/nyregion/adams-trump-justice-meeting.html

 **An Unforgettable Style Paragon in Voice, Outlook and Image**\